ibm-cloud-docs/containers/cs_storage_block.md

    ```
    {: pre}

-2. Optional: Download to latest Helm chart to your local machine.
+2. Optional: Download the latest Helm chart to your local machine.
 Then, unzip the package and review the `release.md` file to find the latest release information.
    ```
    helm fetch ibm/ibmcloud-block-storage-plugin
    ```